glitchedgitz/cook/README.md

 </details>

-# Breaking Changes in veriosn v2.x.x
+# Breaking Changes in version v2.x.x
 Version 1.6 and Version 2 have signifant breaking changes to improe the usability of the tool.

 - Previously columns was separated with colon.
 Now they are separated by space